OUIsolutions/LuaSingleUnity/README.md

-## Build From Scracth
+## Build From Scratch

-if you want to build from scratch, you will need to have the follwoing tools installed
+if you want to build from scratch, you will need to have the following tools installed

 - tar (if not provide the **lua** dir)